Aurora Logo

 The color signifies professionalism.
 The company provides passengers with maximum comfort.
 On board is a free entertainment system, AirFi Venus Box, and there are opportunities to make purchases, order meals, use a baby bassinet, accompany a child, book a hotel, etc.

 The letters of the name are rendered in the logo in a round, dark blue font.
-The round elements hint at the globe, telling of a desire to expand horizons to intercontinental travel.
+The round elements hint at the globe, suggesting a desire to expand horizons to include intercontinental travel.

 FAQ